- IUCN StatusLeast Concern.

 Read on for more facts about these antipodean marsupials.

-What are male, female and baby red neck wallabies called?up arrow
+What are male, female and baby red neck wallabies called?

 The red-necked wallaby males are called boomers, bucks, or jacks, and females are called flyers, does, and jills.